Phase-type mixture-of-experts regression for loss severities: Numerical examples

-It can be appreciated that despite the large number of parameters involved in the PH-MoE specifications, the AIC still favors them.
-However, it is important to understand that since the matrix-based regression models have $p^2+d\cdot p+1$ parameters\footnote{Here, $d$ is the number of covariates, extended into dummy variables for categorical ones.}, they can be considered as interpretable machine learning methods rather than concise statistical models.
-In other words, each additional degree of freedom does not always target a particular distributional feature, but instead serves as a \textit{weak learner}, working towards an overall good estimation.
-Regularization through cross-validation is a natural topic of further study, but out of the scope of the current manuscript.
+It can be appreciated that the number of parameters involved in both models is relatively large.
+However, it is crucial to understand that these models can be considered as interpretable machine learning methods rather than concise statistical models.
+In other words, each additional degree of freedom does not always target a particular distributional feature but instead serves as a \textit{weak learner}, working towards an overall good estimation.
+Hence, classical information criteria such as AIC and BIC will tend to overpenalize these models and should not be used for model selection. { Ideally, an information criterion specifically designed for PH-MoE models (and even for PH variables) would allow for goodness of fit considerations without using the misspecified AIC and BIC criteria, similar to the development of AICC in the context of time series analysis.} Regularization through cross-validation is {also} a natural topic of further study, but out of the scope of the current manuscript.